DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

-# Java Add Xml Node
+# Java Edit Xml Node

 This directory contains the Java source code and pom.xml file required to compile a simple custom policy for Apigee Edge.
-The policy adds a node to an XML document.
+The policy adds a node to an XML document, or removes a node from a document.

 Suppose you have a document like this:
 ```xml